WebberZone/knowledgebase/readme.txt

 == Changelog ==

 = 1.1.1 =
+* Modified: Merged archive stylesheet with the main stylesheet
 * Fixed: Undefined index notice on Search results pages outside of the knowledgebase

 = 1.1.0 - 29 June 2015 =